 We’ve been traveling carryon-only for decades.
 Not just because it’s more eco-friendly, but because we don’t want our luggage (and valuable gear) getting lost.
 Along the way, we’ve realized that the best carryon luggage for us needs to meet a few basic requirements.

 First and foremost, its size must meet the luggage restrictions, which can vary widely from airline to airline.
 Because size is the primary consideration, carryon luggage should boast a lot of features, especially internal organization and security elements.
-Since we often travel to off-the-beaten-path destinations such as Antarctica, Jordan, and Rwanda, our carryon luggage must be durable enough for rugged outdoor adventures.

 Fortunately, the success of GGT affords us an opportunity to try out travel gear from companies all around the world.
 Here’s a look at some of the best carryon luggage we’ve tested this year, including backpacks, duffels, totes, and rollers…